top of page

 Bio

 Gail Vida Hamburg is an award-winning American journalist and author.
-A diasporic Christian Indian born in Malaysia, she spent her early years in England before migrating to the U.S., first to New York and then to Chicago, where she developed a career in mass communications, journalism, media relations, museum storytelling, and academia.
+A first generation American born in Malaysia, she spent her early years in England before migrating to the U.S., first to New York and then to Chicago, where she developed a career in mass communications, journalism, media relations, museum storytelling, and academia.

-Hamburg's first novel, The Edge of the World, about the impact of American foreign policy on individual lives -- inspired by Graham Greene's The Quiet American -- was released in 2007 by Mirare Press, the boutique publisher for politically inspired and socially engaged writers that she helped found.
+Hamburg's first novel, The Edge of the World, about the impact of American foreign policy on individual lives, was released in 2007 by Mirare Press--the boutique publisher for politically inspired and socially engaged writers that she helped found.
 The novel was featured at the Graham Greene Festival and in Bertrand Russell’s The Spokesman, and nominated for the 2008 James Fenimore Cooper Prize by the American Society of Historians.
 It is a frequent text in university post-colonial studies, war studies, and creative writing programs in the U.S.

-Her theater work includes the forthcoming Hush, a political rock musical featuring the music of Chicago indie rock band, Clara May; the story book for Hurricane, the Broadway-bound musical based on the life of African American boxer, Rubin Hurricane Carter, and The Urn - a forthcoming play.
+Her theater work includes creating and writing the story books for two musicals in development: Hush, a political rock musical featuring the music of Chicago indie prog-rock band, Clara May; and Hurricane, the 60s set musical based on the life of boxer, Rubin Hurricane Carter.

 Education